Montgomery Clift: Later film career: 1957–1966

 After completing John Huston's Freud: The Secret Passion (1962), Universal Studios sued him for his frequent absences that caused the film to go over budget.
 Clift countersued with the assertion that he struggled to keep up with an overwhelming volume of last-minute script revisions and that an accidental blow to both eyes on set gave him cataracts.
-The case was later settled out of court, with evidence in Clift's favor, but the damage to Clift's reputation as unreliable and troublesome endured.
+The case was later settled out of court with evidence in Clift's favor, but the damage to Clift's reputation as unreliable and troublesome endured.
 As a consequence, he was unable to find film work for four years.
 The film's success at the box office brought numerous awards for screenwriting and directing, but none for Clift himself.

-On January 13, 1963, a few weeks after the initial release of Freud, Clift appeared on the live television discussion program The Hy Gardner Show, where he spoke at length about the release of his current film, his film career, and treatment by the press.
-He also talked publicly for the first time about his 1956 car accident, the injuries he received, and its aftereffects on his appearance.
+On January 13, 1963, a few weeks after the initial release of Freud, Clift appeared on the live television discussion program The Hy Gardner Show, where he spoke at length about the release of his current film, his film career, and his treatment by the press.
+He also talked publicly for the first time about his 1956 car accident, the injuries he received, and its after-effects on his appearance.
 During the interview, Gardner jokingly mentioned that it is "the first and last appearance on a television interview program for Montgomery Clift".

 Barred from feature films, Clift turned to voice work.
 In 1964, he recorded for Caedmon Records The Glass Menagerie, with Jessica Tandy, Julie Harris, and David Wayne.
 In 1965, he gave voice to William Faulkner's writings in the television documentary William Faulkner's Mississippi, which aired in April 1965.

-During this time, Peter Bogdanovich was working at a cinema in New York City when Clift came to see a revival screening of one of his early films – I Confess (1953) – and decided to show him the guestbook where a cinema patron had written in a film request for "Anything with Montgomery Clift!"
+During this time, Peter Bogdanovich was working at a cinema in New York City when Clift came to see a revival screening of one of his early films – I Confess (1953) – and decided to show him the guestbook where a cinema patron had written down a film request for "Anything with Montgomery Clift!"

-Elizabeth Taylor put her salary on the line as insurance in order to have Clift cast as her co-star in Reflections in a Golden Eye, to be directed by John Huston.
+Elizabeth Taylor put her salary on the line as insurance to have Clift cast as her co-star in Reflections in a Golden Eye, to be directed by John Huston.
 In preparation for the shooting of this film, Clift accepted the role of James Bower in the French Cold War thriller The Defector, which was filmed in West Germany from February to April 1966.
-He insisted on performing his stunts himself, including swimming in the river Elbe in March.
+He insisted on performing his stunts himself, including swimming in the River Elbe in March.
 The schedule for Reflections in a Golden Eye was then set for August 1966, but Clift died in July 1966.
 Marlon Brando was cast as his replacement.